March, 2018

 Wine Bar Casa Vela

 Returned to this B&B/restaurant a second time as quite impressed on our first visit.
-Also, it opens at 6 pm when most restaurants in Scilla open at 8 pm.
+Also, it opens at 6 pm and most restaurants in Scilla open at 8 pm.

 I’m happy to say that the second visit is just as good for delectable food and excellent service.